 Considering, consequently, that the scribes responsible for writing the charters were those who traced the different signs, it is interesting to see how, when the same person appears in several documents, his or her signature looks very similar, if not exactly the same, in all examples.
 And, even when the scribe was different, the signs were retained.
 These individuals were thus easily identified with their own signs that the scribes knew and reproduced when needed.

 If the same sign for the same person was drawn in different charters and by different scribes from sometimes distant production centres, how did the scribes remember the signs?
 [FIG. 3, 4]

 It was important enough to remember dignities’ signs, those of kings, noblemen, and bishops.
 What about laity signs?
-It is difficult to believe they had some sort of catalog with signatures, as they had models for commonly used types or charters (the Formulae Visigothicae for writing wills, title-deeds, sales, etc.) when developing their written practices in the earliest centuries of the Middle Ages, the time when even the royal chancelleries were still not yet organised.
+It is difficult to believe they had some sort of catalogue with signatures, as they had models for commonly used types or charters (the Formulae Visigothicae for writing wills, title-deeds, sales, etc.) when developing their written practices in the earliest centuries of the Middle Ages, the time when even the royal chanceries were still not yet organised.
 It can only be suggested that scribes, as they did when looking for models for writing their documents, turned to previous charters kept in the archives of the institutions they were working for to find the correct design.

 Why did people need a personal sign?

 How important was it for these people to have their own unique and distinctive design?